 - The MSIS Graduate Coordinator serves as the advisor for each student admitted to the program and the MSIS Steering Committee serves as the graduate committee for each student in the program.

 - All students must complete the entire M.S. graduate program of study within a six-year period (as established by the Graduate School).

 Students' Experience Earning Their M.S. in Information Systems Online

 While all the faculty members in the School of Computing and Information Science may contribute to teaching and research in any of its academic units, the core Information Systems faculty members include:

-At a minimum an applicant must have a four-year U.S. bachelor’s degree from an accredited college or university, or a four-year international equivalent.
+At a minimum, an applicant must have a four-year U.S. bachelor’s degree from an accredited college or university or a four-year international equivalent.
 Within their curriculum, all applicants should have completed a university course in Algebra as a minimum math prerequisite for admission.
 Previous programming courses or experience are recommended but not required.
 The review committee considers both the curriculum completed and the institution attended in its assessment.

 All students apply through the Graduate School and the entire application packet including transcripts must be received before a formal acceptance will be issued typically.

 For an application and the instructions for applying, see the graduate school.